Recommend one of these book club suggestions and your book club will get talking and have more fun. Get free printable discussion questions

-Running out of ideas for your book club to read?
 Bookworms tend to be an introverted bunch and sometimes it is difficult getting book club members to come up with lively discussion about a particular book (I know it is for me anyway).
-So I’m sharing with you the Best 18 Book Club Suggestions to Get Your Book Club Talking.
+So I’m sharing with you the 20 Best Book Club Suggestions to Get Your Book Club Talking.
 These are all books that I think will entertain its readers, challenge them to think in new ways and facilitate lively discussions.
 I’ve included some FREE printable discussion questions along the way for you to download to get the discussion started at your next book club meeting.
 What challenges does your book club face?
 What are some of your book club’s favorite books?
 Tell me in the comments and Happy Reading!

-For the Book Club that Likes Serious or Dramatic Themes (aka Be Prepared with Kleenex)
+Book Club Suggestions For Clubs that Likes Serious or Dramatic Themes (aka Be Prepared with Kleenex)

 1. Come Away with Me by Karma Brown